 MPP believes there is potential for bundling in the membership space, especially among the increasing number of single-person newsrooms.

-Everything is a popular bundle of writing on business strategy and productivity, made up of five publications who all publish on Substack.
-MPP reached out to Nathan Baschez, one of the founders of Everything and the writer behind Divinations, to learn more about what publications should look for in a good partner for a bundle.
+Every (previously Everything) is a popular bundle of writing on business strategy and productivity.
+MPP reached out to Nathan Baschez, one of the founders of Every and the writer behind Divinations, to learn more about what publications should look for in a good partner for a bundle.
+(At the time of the interview in August 2020, Every was still Everything and included five publications who all publish on Substack.)

 For the economics of a bundle to work, Baschez told MPP: